ajmal017/amp/documentation/technical/metadata_handling.md

 - Each `DataSource` typically contains:

-  1. Metadata (i.e., information about the data, e.g., a description of each time series)
+  1. Metadata, i.e., information about the data (e.g., a description of each time series)
+  2. Payload data (e.g., time series, point in time data, tables, PDFs with text)

 - Some `DataSource` might not have metadata and contain just payload data
-  2. Payload data (e.g., time series, point in time data, tables, PDFs with text)

-- This data comes in "raw form"
+- Both metadata and payload data comes in "raw form"
   - E.g., the schema for both 1. and 2. is typically different among different data sources, irregular, and incomplete
 - We want to convert any raw data into our internal data representation

 ## Time series

-- Each `DataSource` typically is composed of many time series
+- The payload data in each `DataSource` typically is composed of many time series
   - Time series may be univariate or multivariate

 ## Raw metadata and payload